HeLoM: Hierarchical Learning for Whole-Body Loco-Manipulation by a Hexapod Robot: INTRODUCTION

-Biological inspiration suggests that robots with more than four legs can provide significant advantages for manipulation.
+Biological inspiration suggests that robots with more than four legs may offer clear advantages for manipulation.
 Insects such as hexapods and octopods exhibit remarkable coordination strategies when interacting with objects~\cite{leung2024nature}.
-For example, they often employ multiple forelegs in parallel to maintain simultaneous contact with an object, allowing continuous adjustment of its orientation while remaining in motion.
-The hind legs, meanwhile, serve as a stable base that ensures balance and provides forward propulsion.
-In cases such as beetles rolling dung balls, insects even coordinate their entire bodies and dynamically redistribute weight to maximize force application.
-This type of multi-limb cooperation exploits increased degrees of freedom and redundant contact points to improve stability and control precision, thereby improving overall manipulation performance.
+They can use a subset of their legs to maintain simultaneous contact, continuously adjust object orientation, and move at the same time, while the remaining legs provide balance and propulsion.
+In tasks such as dung-ball rolling, beetles further coordinate their whole body to maximize force application.
+Such multi-limb cooperation leverages redundant degrees of freedom and contact points to improve stability, precision, and manipulation performance.

-Inspired by the manipulation strategies observed in multi-legged insects, we propose \textbf{HeLoM}, a learning-based control framework for hexapod robots that exploits whole-body coordination to accomplish large object pushing tasks.
-Our framework adopts a hierarchical structure consisting of a \textit{Planner} and a \textit{Controller}. \textit{Planner} directs commands to the controller to drive coordinated dual-foreleg pushing behaviors, with the goal of moving the object progressively closer to its target position and orientation.
-Meanwhile, \textit{Controller} focuses on accurately executing these commands by coordinating all joints to maintain balance, handle external disturbances, and optimize torque distribution, as illustrated in Fig~\ref{fig:front_page}.
-Through this process, the robot achieves stable whole-body movements and generates effective pushing forces, ensuring that \textit{Planner}’s intended manipulation strategy is faithfully realized.
+Inspired by the manipulation strategies observed in multi-legged insects, we propose \textbf{HeLoM}, a reinforcement learning (RL)-based control framework for hexapod robots that can be extended to other multi-legged robotic systems, which exploits whole-body coordination to accomplish large object pushing tasks.
+Our framework adopts a hierarchical structure consisting of a \textit{Planner} and a \textit{Controller}.
+Our \textit{Planner} directs commands to the \textit{Controller} to drive coordinated dual-foreleg pushing behaviors, with the goal of moving the object progressively closer to its target position and orientation.
+Meanwhile, our \textit{Controller} focuses on accurately executing these commands by coordinating all joints to maintain balance, handle external disturbances, and optimize torque distribution, as illustrated in Fig~\ref{fig:front_page}.
+Through this process, the robot achieves stable whole-body movements and effectively executes pushing behaviors, ensuring that the \textit{Planner}'s intended manipulation strategy is faithfully realized.
 In doing so, our work demonstrates the potential of hexapod robots in challenging manipulation tasks and offers a promising pathway toward whole-body manipulation with multi-legged platforms.
-Therefore, our contributions are summarized as below:
+Thus, our main contributions are: